About this Notice

 We may need to request specific information from you to help us confirm your identity and ensure your right to access the information (or to exercise any of your other rights).
 This is another appropriate security measure to ensure that personal information is not disclosed to any person who has no right to receive it.

-If you wish to request further information about any of the above rights, or if you are unhappy with how we have handled your information, contact the Data Protection Officer.
+If you wish to request further information about any of the above rights, or if you are unhappy with how we have handled your information, contact our Data Protection Officer.

 We keep our Privacy Notice under regular review and any updates will be posted on our website in the most recent version of this Privacy Notice.
 Where appropriate, changes may be notified to you by post or email.